dotnet/roslynator/README.md

 * RCS1050 - Add constructor argument list
 * RCS1051 - Wrap conditional expression condition in parentheses
 * RCS1052 - Declare each attribute separately
-* RCS1053 - Replace 'foreach' with 'for'
 * RCS1054 - Merge local declaration with return statement
 * RCS1055 - Avoid semicolon at the end of declaration
-* RCS1056 - Avoid alias directive
+* RCS1056 - Avoid usage of using alias directive
 * RCS1057 - Add empty line between declarations
 * RCS1058 - Simplify assignment expression
 * RCS1059 - Avoid locking on publicly accessible instance
 * RCS1060 - Declare each type in separate file
 * RCS1061 - Merge if statement with nested if statement
-* RCS1062 - Replace interpolated string with string literal
+* RCS1062 - Avoid interpolated string with no interpolation
 * RCS1063 - Avoid usage of do statement to create an infinite loop
 * RCS1064 - Avoid usage of for statement to create an infinite loop
 * RCS1065 - Avoid usage of while statement to create an inifinite loop